Rutgers-CSL/Scarlet-Navigator/README.md

 - **Drag and Drop**

-  - Intuitively move your courses and semesters around like it's no big deal.

-- **Create or Drag-In Courses**

-  - From a list of over 4,500+ Rutgers University courses, drag them into your schedule.
+  - Intuitively move your courses around like it's no big deal.
+From a list of over thousands of Rutgers University courses, drag them into your schedule.
 Don’t see a course?
 No problem!
 You have the option to create courses yourself.

 - **Customizable Degree/Program Tracker**

   - So many cores and requirements to track.
 Pre-med.
 Pre-pt.
 Pre-dental.
 Computer Science.
 How about you create them yourself?
 Or… you can choose from a small list of already-made tracks.

-- **Super Flexibility**

-  - Summer/Winter/AP/College credits?
-Hypothetical semesters?
-Enable/disable/rename your semesters to match your unique college experience.

 - **GPA Calculator & Credit Calculator**